lgastako/tdf/README.md

 ## Notes

 Fundamentally a DataFrame is a tabluar data set that has rows and columns.
-The columns are indexed by some type `idx` and the rows are labelled by some type of label `lbl`.
+The columns are indexed by some type `idx` and the rows are indexed by row types from the `row-types` package.

-Given this is Haskell we'll probably end up in a scenario where we're using vectors for holding the rows, so we'll probably need mutable and immutable versions of DataFrames akin to the mutable and immutable vectors.
+We take vectors of rows as input and turn it into rows of vectors to operate on.

+TODO: mutability

 DataFrames enable the following types of operations: